-1. The following minimum standards shall apply to construction, repair and abandonment of water wells in Lee County.
-Staff annotated opinions and policies may be prepared periodically by the DNR and included as part of this Ordinance in attached APPENDIX "A." The standards, opinions, and policies outlined herein shall not be construed to be any less restrictive than Chapter 40E-3, F.A.C., et seq.

-2. Only licensed State of Florida Water Well contractors are authorized to drill, construct, repair, rehabilitate, plug, enlarge, or deepen wells.
+- 1. The following minimum standards shall apply to construction, repair and abandonment of water wells in Lee County.
+Staff annotated opinions and policies may be prepared periodically by the DNR and included as part of this Ordinance in attached APPENDIX "A." The standards, opinions, and policies outlined herein shall not be construed to be any less restrictive than Chapter 40E-3, F.A.C., et seq. - 2.
+Only licensed State of Florida Water Well contractors are authorized to drill, construct, repair, rehabilitate, plug, enlarge, or deepen wells. - 3.
+If determined by the DNR the Licensed Contractor may be required on site during drilling to oversee and command the operation activities.

-13.2 GEOTECHNICAL BORING AND ELEVTOR SHAFTS.
+13.2 GEOTECHNICAL BORING AND ELEVTOR ELEVATOR SHAFTS.

-A Lee County specialty contractor license will only allow a contractor can to drill or direct push a geotechnical boring or elevator shaft.
+A Lee County specialty contractor license will only allow permit a contractor Contractor can to drill or direct push a geotechnical boring or elevator shaft.